Understanding the Specific Heat Capacity of Hydrochloric Acid (HCl)

 Q1: Can I find a single, universally accepted value for the specific heat capacity of HCl?

-A1: No. The specific heat capacity of HCl is highly dependent on the concentration and temperature of the solution.
+A1: No. And the specific heat capacity of HCl is highly dependent on the concentration and temperature of the solution.
 There isn't a single value that applies universally.
 You need to specify the concentration and temperature to find a relevant value, usually through experimental determination or consulting specialized thermodynamic databases.

 Q2: Are there online resources or databases that provide specific heat capacity data for HCl solutions?

 A2: Yes, many specialized databases exist that contain thermodynamic properties of various substances, including aqueous solutions of HCl.
-However, accessing these databases often requires subscriptions.
+That said, accessing these databases often requires subscriptions.

 Q3: How does the specific heat capacity of HCl compare to that of other common acids?